-English/Communications - Nine (9) hours required ENG 1103 English Composition I ENG 1203 English Composition II SPC 1003 Oral Communication Major Electives - Thirteen (13) hours required MTH 2033 Introduction to Engineering# MTH 2005 Calculus I# MTH 2015 Calculus II# Mathematics - Three (3) hours required MTH 1023 College Algebra Or any higher level math course.
-Electives - Twelve (12) hours required To complete the elective component of the degree, students may select from the following list any 12 hours of college-level credit not previously selected for general education requirements above.
-Students Life/Physical Sciences - Eight (8) hours required CHM 1103/1101 College Chemistry I/Lab BIO 1103/1101 Biology for Majors/Lab should be aware of degree requirements at institutions to which they may transfer and should take a relevant selection of courses to be chosen with the approval of their advisor.
-Fine Arts/Humanities - Six (6) hours required At least three (3) hours required from the following: FAM 2003 Music FAT 2013 Theater FAV 2023 Visual Art At least three (3) hours required from the following: ENG 2113 World Literature I ENG 2213 World Literature II PHI 1003 Introduction to Philosophy GEL 1003/1001 Physical Geology/Lab BIO 2203/2201 Microbiology/Lab CHM 1013/1011 Concepts of Chemistry/Lab CHM 1123/1121 College Chemistry II/Lab MTH 1013 Trigonometry MTH 2023 Calculus III# MTH 2053 Statistics Students should work with an advisor to select courses most relevant to their plans for transfer.
-Social Sciences - Nine (9) hours required At least three (3) hours required from the following: HIS 1013 World Civilization I HIS 1023 World Civilization II # Courses available through either UACCB or the online STEM-Prep program offered by the University of Arkansas - Fayetteville.
-At least three (3) hours required from the following: - HIS 2003 United States History I - HIS 2013 United States History II - POS 2103 United States Government Degree program is pending Arkansas Department of Higher Education approval.
-Three (3) hours required from the following:
+Major Electives - Thirteen (13) hours required MTH 2033 Introduction to Engineering# MTH 2005 Calculus I# MTH 2015 Calculus II# Electives - Twelve (12) hours required To complete the elective component of the degree, students may select from the following list any 12 hours of college-level credit not previously selected for general education requirements above.
+Students should be aware of degree requirements at institutions to which they may transfer and should take a relevant selection of courses to be chosen with the approval of their advisor.
+OFI 4000/4004 PI : 10 1 // // GEL 1003/1001 Physical Geology/Lab BIO 2203/2201 Microbiology/Lab CHM 1013/1011 Concepts of Chemistry/Lab CHM 1013/1011 College Chemistry II/Lab MTH 1013 Trigonometry MTH 2023 Calculus III# MTH 2053 Statistics Students should work with an advisor to select courses most relevant to their plans for transfer.
+Courses available through either UACCB or the online STEM-Prep program offered by the University of Arkansas - Fayetteville.